 - A. To prepare antigen for testing: - 1.
 Attach the hub of the dispensing needle to the fitting on the plastic dispensing bottle. - 2.
-Shake the antigen ampule to resuspend the particles. - 3.
-Open the ampule. - 4.
+Rotate the antigen ampoule from end to end gently to resuspend the particles. - 3.
+Open the ampoule. - 4.
 Squeeze the dispensing bottle to collapse it. - 5.
-Insert the needle into the ampule and withdraw all the antigen suspension into the dispensing bottle. - B. Place a drop of serum or plasma onto an 18-mm circle of the RPR test card, using a disposable Dispensiir. - C. Using the inverted Dispenstir (closed end), spread the serum or plasma to fill the entire circle. - D. Gently shake the antigen dispensing bottle to resuspend the particles. - E. Holding the dispensing bottle and needle in a vertical position, dispense several drops on the edge of the card to clear the needle of air. - F. Add exactly 1 free-falling drop of antigen suspension to each circle containing serum or plasma.
-Do not mix. - G. Place the card on the mechanical rotator under a humidifying cover. - H. Rotate the card for 8 minutes at 100 rpms +/- 2 rpms. - I. Immediately remove the card from the rotator; briefly rotate and tilt the card by hand (3 or 4 to-and-fro motions) to aid in differentiating nonreactive from minimally reactive results. - J. Read the test reactions (without magnification) in the "wet" state under a highintensity incandescent lamp.
+Insert the needle into the ampoule and withdraw all the antigen suspension into the dispensing bottle. - B. Place a drop of patient serum or plasma onto an 18-mm circle of the RPR test card, using a disposable Dispensir. - C. Using the inverted Dispenstir (closed end, paddle side), spread the serum or plasma to fill the entire circle. - D. Gently rotate or swirl the antigen dispensing bottle to resuspend the particles. - E. Holding the dispensing bottle and needle in a vertical position, dispense several drops on the edge of the card to clear the needle of air. - F. Add exactly one free-falling drop of antigen suspension to each circle containing serum or plasma.
+Do not mix with Dispenstir. - G. Place the card on the mechanical rotator under a humidifying cover. - H. Rotate the card for 8 minutes at 100 rpms $\pm$ 2 rpms. - I. Immediately remove the card from the rotator; briefly rotate and tilt the card by hand (3 or 4 to-and-fro motions) to aid in differentiating nonreactive from minimally reactive results. - J. Read the test reactions (without magnification) in the "wet" state under a highintensity incandescent lamp.